CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 The knowledgebase search engine isn't particularly intelligent or helpful.
 It relies on you carefully choosing the best possible keyword (you'll get very different results for searching on 'speed' and 'performance', for instance), and even if you get that right, the results don't appear to be sorted by usefulness.

 A 'Recent activity' panel looked like a good idea, as it lists recently added or changed support documents.
-But then we browsed down the page and realized CyberGhost had only added three articles in the past year.
+But then we browsed down the page and realized CyberGhost had only added one article in the past year.
 Seems like we shouldn't expect the knowledgebase to significantly improve any time soon.

 Still, there is just about enough useful content here to help you with the basics.
 And if that fails, you can also talk to a real, live, human being, fortunately, via email or live chat support.